PlaidCloud/website/content/en/docs/reference/kubectl/cheatsheet.md

 ### Kubectl output verbosity and debugging

 Kubectl verbosity is controlled with the `-v` or `--v` flags followed by an integer representing the log level.
-General Kubernetes logging conventions and the associated log levels are described [here](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-instrumentation/logging.md).
+General PlaidCloud logging conventions and the associated log levels are described [here](https://github.com/PlaidCloud/community/blob/master/contributors/devel/sig-instrumentation/logging.md).

 Verbosity | Description
 --------------| -----------